mobiletonster/blogposts/code/stardrive/stardrive-agent-part1.md

     }
 }
 ```
-Notice the primary difference between `FileInfo[]` and `DirectoryInfo[]` is that files have a `length` or size to them (in bytes) and the `IsDirectory` property is set accordingly.
+Notice the primary difference between `FileInfo[]` and `DirectoryInfo[]` is that files have a `length` or size to them (in bytes) and we mark the `IsDirectory` property in our DTO accordingly.

-If you want to see the effect, you can add this code below the above code and run it:
+If you want to see the effect, you can add this code below to the end of the above code and run it:

 ```C#
 foreach (var d in directoryItems)